-According to news, Shahrukh Jatoi and other Shahzeb murder case defendants got release from the Malir Jail on Wednesday.
+According to news, Shahrukh Jatoi and other Shahzeb murder case defendants were released from the Malir Jail on Wednesday.

-Details indicate that following the Supreme Court’s ruling in favour of the accused.
+Details indicate that following the Supreme Court’s ruling in favor of the accused.
 Court realsed the both accused.
-They include Shahrukh Jatoi, the main convict in the Shahzeb murder case and other prisoners were freed from Karachi’s Malir Jail.
+They include Shahrukh Jatoi, the main convict in the Shahzeb murder case, and other prisoners who were freed from Karachi’s Malir Jail.

 On October 18, 2022, the SC declared Shahrukh Jatoi innocent in the Shahzeb murder case.
 Following receipt of a release order, the guards at Malir Jail freed the suspect.
 Two days ago, the SC published a thorough decision about the matter.